LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 ```
 TODO: describe policy snapshot structure
 ```
-SDL do not expect any response from the server.
+SDL does not expect any response from the server.

 ### Service information

 This data source contains:
-  - user friendly message
+  - User friendly message
-  - certificates
+  - Certificates
-  - policy server url's
+  - Solicy server URLs

-Trigers for update :
+Triggers for update :
- - current date is "24 hours prior to module's certificate expiration date"
+ - Current date is "24 hours prior to module's certificate expiration date"
  - No "certificate" at "module_config" section
  - In case the invalid certificate exists in policies database

 #### Data structures

-On trigger SDL will send by POST request snapshot with existing service infirmation.
+On trigger SDL will send by POST request snapshot with existing service information.
 Service information snapshot should match folowing structure:

 ```
 TODO: describe policy snapshot structure
 ```

-For the response SDL will expect folowing structure of service information Update:
+For the response SDL will expect following structure of service information update:

 ```
 TODO: describe policy update structure